NasserMughrabi/Sorting-Algorithms/README.md

 1. Divide : e.g divide array into two smaller arrays
 2. Conquer : e.g recursive step (recall the same function on both or one of the smaller arrays
 3. Combine : e.g merge - combine two sorted arrays

-# Recursion

-- The idea of recursion is that instead of conquering the problem top to bottom for graph/tree or start to end for array/string in a for/while loop, in recursion you conquer the problem from bottom to top (what's before the recursive call(s) gets executed going top to bottom for graph/tree or start to end for array/string and what's after the recursive call(s) gets executed going bottom to top for graph/tree or end to start for array/string).
-In short, in recursion you conquer the problem from bottom to top.
-What's before the recursive call(s) gets executed going top to bottom and what's after the recursive call(s) gets executed going bottom to top

-- Recursion : it is an algorithm pattern where the problem is conquered bottom to top instead of top to bottom.
-The code will not execute what is after the recursive call until the bottom element is reached

 # Merge Sort